 Please download our Sponsorship Packet to review which level is right for your organization.
 You are encouraged to work with the Conference Sponsorship Lead (firstname.lastname@example.org) and then submit your order via Eventbrite.

 Credit card donations are accepted via Eventbrite.
 Credit card processing fees apply.

 Have questions about the Women's Leadership Conference?
-Please fill out the form below.
-Emails are sent to CSWinfo@smcgov.org.
+Please email CSWinfo@smcgov.org.